Toxicology Study Director

 Do you work mostly on your own or as part of team?

 As a Study Director I am the single point of study control, so the majority of the work is conducted on my own.
-However, various teams work on each aspect study, so I there is also a great deal of teamwork involved.
+However, various teams work on each aspect study, so there is also a great deal.

 What is it like socially where you work?